top of page

 Image: REACT session

-Thanks to the EFL in the Community Catalyst Fund, Bristol Rovers Community Trust will deliver the REACT programme and support over 55's across the local community.
+Thanks to the EFL in the Community Catalyst Fund, Bristol Rovers Community Trust will deliver the REACT programme and support over 60's across the local community.

 The REACT programme was developed in response to a pressing and growing public health challenge: the decline in physical function and independence among older adults.
 According to the Office for National Statistics, one in five people in the UK are currently aged 65 or over, and by 2050 this will rise to one in four.

-The free programme combines exercise, education and social activities that are designed for older adults who are beginning to show age-related mobility decline.
+The programme combines exercise, education and social activities that are designed for older adults who are beginning to show age-related mobility decline.
 Through a cost-effective real world intervention, older adults will develop positive physical activity behaviours and habits and form lasting social connections.

-Originally piloted by the National Institute for Health Research (NIHR), this new funding from EFL in the Community will scale up the REACT programme and utilise the power of football to reach adults who would otherwise not engage in the programme.
+This new funding from EFL in the Community will scale up the REACT programme and utilise the power of football to reach adults who would otherwise not engage in the programme.

 Bristol Rovers Community Trust, CEO Adam Tutton, added: